NagatoYuki0943/xlab-huanhuan/lmdeploy/readme.md

   --batch-size BATCH_SIZE
                         The batch size for running the calib samples.
 Low GPU mem requires small batch_size.
 Large batch_size reduces the calibration time while costs more VRAM.
 Default: 1.
 Type: int
   --search-scale        Whether search scale ratio.
 Default to be disabled, which means only smooth quant with 0.5 ratio will be applied
+  --dtype {auto,float16,bfloat16}
-  --device DEVICE       Device for weight quantization (cuda or npu).
+                        data type for model weights and activations.
+The "auto" option will use FP16 precision for FP32 and FP16 models, and BF16 precision for BF16 models.
+This option will be ignored if the model is a quantized model.
+Default: auto.
+Type: str --device DEVICE       Device for weight quantization (cuda or npu).
 Default: cuda.
 Type: str --w-bits W_BITS       Bit number for weight quantization.
 Default: 4.
 Type: int --w-sym               Whether to do symmetric quantization.
 Default: False